folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     | Terminated
 ```

-Next use a simple round-robin scheduler that calls `forward` on the locations in order.
+To fully evaluate a program, we use a round-robin scheduler that calls `forward` on the locations in order.
 A forward step can produce an error.
 There are two error cases that we can recover from:

 * **blocked on receive**, either `QueueError _ InvalidQueueItem` or `QueueError _ EmptyQueue`: